Fast degree-preserving rewiring of complex networks: Proposed Method: Fast Rewiring Algorithm

 \subsection{Fast total link rewiring}

-It is the inspection of Equation~(\ref{eqn:probsuccess}) that leads us to the solution of the problem discussed in the previous section.
-In this equation, the probability of success for an individual edge being added also depends on the number of edges being sampled at once.
-As $m$ approaches $L$, the probability of failure will decrease and in the case where $m = L$, the probability of an edge that we are attempting to form existing in the graph is zero, as we have first removed all edges from the graph.
-Figure~\ref{fig:probsuccess} shows this probability for all possible sample sizes for an Erd\H{o}s-R\'enyi graph of size $N=1000$ and average degree $\langle k \rangle = 5$.
+It is the inspection of Equation~(\ref{eqn:probsuccess}) that leads us to the solution of the problem discussed in the previous section.~In this equation, the probability of success depends on the number of edges being sampled at once, but it does so in a non-linear way.
+In Figure~\ref{fig:probsuccess} we plot the probability of success $p$ versus the number of edges being sampled at once $m$.
+For small values of $m$, $p$ remains high.
+For intermediate values of $m$, $p$ is very small.
+As $m$ approaches $L$, the probability of success increases again.
+Finally, in the case where $m = L$, the probability of an edge that we are attempting to form existing in the graph is zero, as we have first removed all edges from the graph.
 With this in mind, we can describe fully our new degree-preserving rewiring algorithm.